Let’s talk about the best gaming headset for small heads.

 The control panel is on the right ear cup and we really like the programmable G buttons and the volume wheel, which is easier to use than normal buttons.

 The microphone is the flip-down variety and it does not add to the bulk of the G933.
 The audio quality and the intelligibility are decent enough to record voice commands clearly.

-Coming to the sound quality, the G933 sounds as good as any high end gaming headset.
+Coming to the audio quality, the G933 sounds as good as any high-end gaming headset.

 It offers great noise isolation and there’s enough oomph in the bass to keep things interesting.
 The soundstage does seem a little narrow, but this increases the effectiveness in picking directional sound.